uri-templates-time/specification/specification-1.1.0.md

 **Example**

-Consider a dataset that has yearly directories and then filenames with a single digit year in the filename and also a three digit day of year.
+Consider a dataset that has yearly directories and then filenames with a single-digit year in the filename and also a three-digit day of year.

 ```
 http://example.com/data/1984/mag_4364.txt